 (1a) Inspectors and other officers appointed under subsection (1) hold office under and subject to Part 3 of the Public Sector Management Act 1994.

-(2) The Minister may by instrument in writing authorize a person to exercise and perform all or any of the powers, duties and functions of an inspector under this Act for such period, not exceeding 12 months, as is specified in the instrument.
+(2) The Minister may by instrument in writing authorise a person to exercise and perform all or any of the powers, duties and functions of an inspector under this Act for such period, not exceeding 12 months, as is specified in the instrument.

 (3) A person acting pursuant to authority conferred on him under subsection (2) shall be deemed, when so acting, to be an inspector.